Frequently Asked Questions about the Midnight Ride of Paul Revere

 A better question would be: “What was the name of the horse Revere rode?” because there is no evidence that Revere owned a horse at the time he made his famous ride.
-At some point, Paul Revere likely owned a horse or he certainly had ready access to horses at some point in order to become the experienced rider that he was.
+At some point, Paul Revere likely owned a horse or he certainly had ready access to horses in order to become the experienced rider that he was.
 If he had owned a horse in April 1775, it is unlikely he would have tried to bring it with him when he was rowed across the Charles River to Charlestown.

 Revere left several accounts of his “Midnight Ride,” and although he states that he borrowed the horse from John Larkin, neither he nor anyone else takes much notice of the horse, or refers to it by name.
 Revere calls it simply “a very good horse.”
 In the years since 1775 many names have been attached to the animal, the most exotic probably being Scheherazade.
 The only name for which there is any evidence, however, is Brown Beauty.
 The following excerpt is taken from a genealogy of the Larkin family, published in 1930.

 Samuel (Larkin) … born Oct.
 22, 1701; died Oct.
 8, 1784, aged 83; he was a chairmaker, then a fisherman and had horses and a stable.
 He was the owner of “Brown Beauty,” the mare of Paul Revere’s Ride made famous by the Longfellow poem.
 The mare was loaned at the request of Samuel’s son, deacon John Larkin, and was never returned to Larkin.